 Our Clark Middle School 8th graders took a hands-on approach to learning about Kinetic and Potential Energy by building and testing Marble Runs! 🏗️🔥 Through experimentation, they observed how energy transfers, builds, and changes, bringing science concepts to life in an engaging way! 🎢⚡

-3 days ago, USD 204
+about 2 months ago, USD 204

 A group of students engaged in building marble runs in a busy science classroom.
 A female student in a black outfit stands while assembling a tall structure with two male classmates.
 The table is covered with additional pieces, laptops, and water bottles.
 Behind them, other students work on similar projects.